 - 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - All live animals should be entered in appropriate 4-H or junior shows -NOT in this division.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
+All live animals should be entered in appropriate 4-H or junior shows -NOT in this division.

-- Intermediates (11-13 yrs. old)
+- First or second year in project 1

 - 3 First or second year in project

-- Three years or more in project 4
+- 4 Three years or more in project

-- Seniors (14-18 yrs. old) First or second year in project
+- Seniors (14-18 yrs. old)

+- 5 First or second year in project

 - 6 Three years or more in project